MenuClose

 It’s important to be honest about whether dating someone with a drug addiction is healthy for you.
 It’s not an easy situation to be in, and it can be emotionally and mentally draining.

 When dating someone with a drug addiction, setting boundaries is essential.
 It would help if you were honest with them about what you’re willing to tolerate and what you’re not.
-Make sure that you’re not enabling their addiction and that you’re getting the help you need while dating a drug addict.
+Make sure that you’re not enabling their addiction and that you’re getting the help you need while dating someone with addiction.

 It’s also important to ensure that you’re taking care of yourself and have your own support system.
 A healthy support system could include friends, family, or a therapist.